dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 In the previous figure, we see a shopping basket microservice that adds an item to a user's shopping basket.
 While the data store for this microservice contains data tables for basket and lineItems, it doesn't contain product or pricing data.
 Instead, those data items are found in the catalog and pricing microservices.
 This presents a problem.
 How can the shopping basket microservice add a product to the user's shopping basket when it doesn't have product nor pricing data in its database?

 One option that we discussed in Chapter 4 involves a direct HTTP call from the shopping basket to the catalog and pricing microservices.
-However, we said that direct HTTP calls couple microservices together, reducing their autonomy and diminishing their architectural benefits.
-We could also send asynchronous messages across microservices for data, but that could leave the user waiting for a response.
+However, we said direct HTTP calls couple microservices together, reducing their autonomy and diminishing their architectural benefits.
+We could also send asynchronous messages across microservices for data, but that could impact performance for operations waiting for a response to complete.

-A common approach for removing cross-service queries is the [Materialized View Pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view), shown in Figure 5-5.
+A common approach involves removing cross-service queries using the [Materialized View Pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view), shown in Figure 5-5.

 ![Materialized view pattern](./media/materialized-view-pattern.png)